jhoerr/cloudmesh-manual/docs/_sources/accounts/azure.md.txt

 To use any resource on Azure, you first need to create a resource group.
 This is potentially a confusing step as information in the internet may point you to outdated information.
-If you use other information from the internet. make sure it is up to date. loud services subscirption account.
-After you looged into the Azure portal at:
+If you use other information from the internet. make sure it is up to date. loud services subscription account.
+After you logged into the Azure portal at:

 -   <https://portal.azure.com/>